 4. Catch a free live performance at the Esplanade

 Music lovers, rejoice.
-The Esplanade will be hosting performances by artists from all walks of life, and the best part is – it’s free!
+The Esplanade will be hosting performances by artists from all walks of life, and the best part is that it’s free!
 Ring in the festive season with various renditions of the catchy Christmas carols with your loved ones.
 But if Christmas carols are not your cup of tea, there are plenty of other performances you can catch.
 Be it grooving to jazzy tunes or bopping to the hypnotic rhythm of drum beats, Esplanade is the place to be.

 5. Join a free workout programme at your nearest CC

-It’s the time of the year when your long-forgotten new year’s resolution to exercise more and get fit creeps up on you again… Well, better late than never!
+It’s the time of the year when your long-forgotten New Year’s resolution to exercise more and get fit creeps up on you again.
+Well, better late than never!

 Besides being physically active, there’s also the added benefit of expanding your social circle and staying mentally engaged!
-But if you prefer to workout at home, there are also virtual events held over Zoom.
+But if you prefer to work out at home, there are also virtual events held over Zoom.

 Feeling competitive?
 Join a challenge through the app to earn rewards!

 Get support with your daily living and leisure activities

 Christmas is the season of giving.
 As we feast and celebrate, let’s not forget that this time of the year can be trying for others.